 Are you eligible for Medicare?Updated April 21, 2017

-Many people begin their search for Medicare eligibility information asking about age requirements.
+Many people begin their search for Medicare eligibility information asking about Medicare age requirements.
 At what age are you eligible for Medicare?
-Well, it depends.
+Well, the age for Medicare eligibility depends on a few factors.
 Medicare is a federal government health insurance program primarily for those who are 65 years or older.
 Some people with certain disabilities younger than 65 can also qualify for Medicare.
 It assists with the cost of health care, but does not cover all medical expenses.

 Medicare has four parts: